-For a coconut by-product, coir actually takes a good amount of effort to get to market.
+For a coconut by-product, coir takes a good amount of effort to get to market.
 The outer husks are soaked until the fibers can be separated and then cleaned.
 Then they have to be sorted and graded by size.
 Dark brown coir is from the familiar mature coconuts, but there is also a white version.
 White coir is from immature, green coconuts and is finer and softer.
 Some manufacturers also dye the fibers.

-How is Coir Used in Gardening
+How Coconut Coir Is Used in Gardening

-Advantages of Using Coir over Peat?
+Advantages of Using Coir Over Peat

-There are several other advantages to coir, including:
+There are additional advantages to coir:

 - Coir is slower to decompose, so it lasts longer in the soil.